Nonlinear control

-Nonlinear control theory covers a wider class of systems that do not obey the superposition principle.
-It applies to more real-world systems, because all real control systems are nonlinear.
+Nonlinear control theory applies to a wider class of real-world systems that do not obey the superposition principle.
 These systems are often governed by nonlinear differential equations.
-The mathematical techniques which have been developed to handle them are more rigorous and much less general, often applying only to narrow categories of systems.
+The mathematical techniques which have been developed to handle them are less general, often applying only to narrow categories of systems.
 These include limit cycle theory, Poincaré maps, Lyapunov stability theory, and describing functions.
-If only solutions near a stable point are of interest, nonlinear systems can often be linearized by approximating them by a linear system obtained by expanding the nonlinear solution in a series, and then linear techniques can be used.
+In some circumstances, near a stable point of interest, these systems can be approximated as linear systems through linearization allowing linear techniques to be used.
 Nonlinear systems are often analyzed using numerical methods on computers, for example by simulating their operation using a simulation language.
 Even if the plant is linear, a nonlinear controller can often have attractive features such as simpler implementation, faster speed, more accuracy, or reduced control energy, which justify the more difficult design procedure.

 An example of a nonlinear control system is a thermostat-controlled heating system.
 A building heating system such as a furnace has a nonlinear response to changes in temperature; it is either "on" or "off", it does not have the fine control in response to temperature differences that a proportional (linear) device would have.
 Therefore, the furnace is off until the temperature falls below the "turn on" setpoint of the thermostat, when it turns on.
 Due to the heat added by the furnace, the temperature increases until it reaches the "turn off" setpoint of the thermostat, which turns the furnace off, and the cycle repeats.
 This cycling of the temperature about the desired temperature is called a limit cycle, and is characteristic of nonlinear control systems.